 - power and labour in the fashion industry

 - cultural analysis of dress in literature, film, art, and media

-- critical analyses of fashion advertising, photography, exhibitions, shows and other media.
+- critical analyses of fashion advertising, photography, shows and media.

 You can find out more about our researchers and how to get involved with our work below.